Help Me Choose:

 Nearly 16 million people suffer from a constant red complexion due to a vascular skin condition called rosacea.
 The cause of rosacea is still not entirely understood, though there are many contributing factors.

-Rosacea is a chronic, inflammatory skin condition which principally affects the face.
+Rosacea is a chronic, inflammatory skin condition that principally affects the face.
 Rosacea symptoms can vary greatly from one individual, but it often begins with a tendency to blush or flush more easily than other people and is often characterized by flare-ups and remissions.

-While rosacea may begin in the teenage years, it most often affects middle-age and older adults.
+While rosacea may begin in the teenage years, it most often affects middle-aged and older adults.
 It is more common in women (particularly during menopause) than men.
 There is no typical skin type for people with rosacea.
 While many experience dry, flaky skin, others may have normal or oily skin.

 Symptoms can vary from one individual to another, some symptoms include:

 Facial redness or flushing in the central part of the face (forehead, nose, cheeks, and chin).

 Sensitive and/or dry skin can cause a burning or stinging sensation.